zepliu/zepliu.github.io/research.md

 ### 1. Ambiguity resolution

-In this line of research, I am interested in how people make use of syntactic, semantic and prosodic cues to resolve ambiguities and how they align their interpretations in response to repeated exposure during sentence processing.
+In this line of research, I am interested in how people make use of syntactic, semantic and prosodic cues to resolve ambiguities and how they align their interpretations in response to repeated exposure in sentence processing.

 - Lin, C. J. C. & **Liu, Z.** (2024).
 Can Semantics and Prosody Facilitate a Syntactically Unlikely Parse?
 Talk presentation at *FOSS-15: The 15th Workshop on Formal Syntax and Semantics*, Taipei, Taiwan.
 October 12-13.